 When Macs need to be defragged

+Are there cases when Macs still require defragmentation?
 Defragmentation is most useful when your Mac’s storage is near capacity.
-Oddly, this is also when defragmentation is most difficult, as the system needs a bit of space to temporarily store files it's moving around.
+Oddly, this is also when defragmentation is most difficult, as the system needs a bit of space to temporarily store files it’s moving around.

-A packed file storage is likely the more pressing issue for your Mac.
+A Packed file storage is likely the more pressing issue for your Mac.
 Even if its system is organized properly, the more files your Mac has to poke through to find what it’s looking for, the slower it will be!
 It can be onerous to defrag Mac hard drive, even when it’s not packed.

 That’s why Get Backup Pro is so useful.
-Most of us simply save files and folders, download movies or files, and tuck it all away in our ‘Documents’ folder without ever thinking those files or how our system is organized ever again.
+Most of us simply save files and folders, download movies or files, and tuck it all away in our ‘Documents’ folder without ever thinking about those files or how our system is organized ever again.
 Get Backup Pro lets you backup all of your files – or select folders – to an external device for safekeeping.
 Instead of letting your Mac get cluttered with stuff, you can back it up automatically, then delete what’s on your Mac!